 3.Detailed analysis of the most convenient architecture and algorithmia.

 4.Technologies and innovative aspects of the proposed solution

 A presentation of the final project will be part of the evaluation process

 Evaluation will be according the implemented methodology for the course.
 The student will get a FINAL MARK mainly based on a continous evaluation scheme.
-Only, in case of doubts or when the professors consider it pertinent, a Final Exam will be organized and celebrated as an alternative evaluation method.
+A personal Final Exam based on theory aspects will be done, with a specific weight in the Final Mark.

-Final Mark = 0,4 PROJECT evolution mark + 0,3 PROJECT final assessment + 0,3 Presentation and reporting of theory sessions + 0,15 Final Exam mark.
+Final Mark = 0,4 PROJECT evolution mark + 0,3 PROJECT final assessment + 0,15 Presentation and reporting of theory sessions + 0,15 Final Exam mark.